gone-explauren/reading-notes/pre-work-1.md

 **State** ***exists at a*** **component level** ***and is*** **passed down.**

 ## Every component manages its own ____.
-*I don't really know what answer they're looking for here but* Each component with one or more chold component can control which child elements get the data, and children elements are not permitted to talk back to their parent element.
-Very metaphoic.
+*I don't really know what answer they're looking for here but* Each component with one or more child component can control which child elements get the data, and children elements are not permitted to talk back to their parent element.
+Very metaphoric.

 ### What I'd like to know more about